yokurang/ocaml-chat/README.md

 ## Testing

 The following lists the edge cases I considered when testing this application.
-I have also tested the application on my local machine (MacOS) and on a Linux virtual machine (Fedora 39 Workstation) on OCaml 4.14.0.
+I have also tested the application on my local machine (MacOS) and on a Linux virtual machine (Fedora 39 Workstation) on OCaml version 5.1.1

 ### Edge Cases